 The site map indicates proposed works within a biodiversity values mapped area.
-Under the Biodiversity Conservation Act 2016 and Regulations 2017, a Biodiversity Assessment Report (BDAR) prepared by an accredited assessor must accompany this application.
+Under the Biodiversity Conservation Act 2016 and Regulations 2017, a Biodiversity Assessment Report (BDAR), prepared by an accredited assessor, would typically be required to accompany this application.
+However, legal advice has been obtained which states there are sufficient grounds to apply for a certificate for exemption under clause 34a of the Biodiversity Conservation (Savings and Transitional) Regulation 2017.
+This is supported by the original ecological studies undertaken for GP2 rezoning and endorsed by Penrith City Council.